etchteam/storybook-addon-css-variables-theme/Readme.md

 Create a file called `preview.js` in your `.storybook` folder.

-In this file you will need to import your style files using a loader.
-Here's an example of how to do this:
+In this file you will need to import your style files.
+Here are examples of how to do this for different builders:

+#### Webpack builder

 ```js
 import light from '!!style-loader?injectType=lazyStyleTag!css-loader!../src/styles/light.css'